KXNVRA-dot/Intmen-lib/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in improving Discord-Intmen!
+Thank you for your interest in improving Intmen-lib!
 This guide will help you set up the project for development and prepare your changes for submission.

 ## Getting Started